Rampagy/march_madness/README.md

 ## Scoring

-This tool uses the same scoring system as Yahoo.
-CBS, FoxSports, and NCAA.com.
+This tool uses the same scoring system as Yahoo, CBS, FoxSports, and NCAA.com.
 Thus a perfect bracket would get a score of 192 points.

 |**COMPANY**|**RND 1**|**RND 2**|**RND 3**|**RND 4**|**RND 5**|**RND 6**
 :----------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------: